 Final Invoices and Reports

-Adjustment charges refer to costs incurred after the termination date of a project/award.
+Adjustment charges refer to costs incurred after the termination date of an award.
 Under some circumstances, the costs of final report preparation may be incurred after the end date, and should be carefully documented.
 The adjustment and reconciliation of charges must be completed in a timely manner after award end to ensure submission deadlines to sponsors are met.

 Any charges posted after the termination date will need to be reviewed and justified for allowability if they are included with the final financial report or final invoice.